Varunvj5/Varunvj5.github.io/README.md

 - I live in Delhi.
 - I am a second year grad student.
 - I have a basic knowledge in python language.
-- I have a keen interest in Data Science and want to explore it further.
+- I have a keen interest in Data Science and want to explore more in this domain.
 - In my free time, I play football.

 ![](/images/myproject.jpg)